 Assessment, including student self-assessment, is facilitated when students are made to feel safe, secure, involved, and that their individual learning needs are being met.
 When assessment is equitable (i.e., focused on student growth and progress instead of student deficits, and not used for discipline or classroom control), student autonomy, responsibility, and motivation greatly increase.
-Students need to be encouraged to do their best as they learn, but also to take risks, and to not be afraid of making mistakes.
+Students need to be encouraged to do their best as they learn, but also to take risks and not to be afraid of making mistakes.
 Self-assessment depends on student empowerment.
-Empowerment needs to begin before any actual learning takes place, and continue through to the summative assessment stage.
+Empowerment needs to begin before any actual learning takes place, and continue through to the final stages of assessment.